South Dakota STEP Test Prep

 Are your kids preparing for the Dakota State Test of Educational Progress, known as Dakota Step?
 Dakota STEP testing measures the progress of students from 3rd grade to 8th grade, and 11th grade.
 Dakota STEP test results provide actionable data that will help parents, teachers, and students improve academic performance in reading, math, and science.
 South Dakota testing is also used in evaluating each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning and Time4Writing—two online services that teach many of the South Dakota assessment skills—provide this page to support your research on the best ways to help your kids with Dakota STEP practice and test prep.
+Time4Learning–an online services that teach many of the South Dakota assessment skills–provides this page to support your research on the best ways to help your kids with Dakota STEP practice and test prep.

 Dakota STEP Tests at a Glance